tmp724/pcap-generator/README.md

       values: [00:00:00:00:00:01]
   ...
 ```
-self_specified: The value will be randomly generated after a given list of cumulative distribution values. example:
+self_specified: The value will be randomly generated after a given list of cumulative distribution values. \
+Example:
 ```
 my_packet_1:
   layers: [eth, arp]